 Best Thinkific alternative for courses and community

-Mighty's course tools give you a lot of options in creating a course.
-This includes an intuitive course platform; you can build out a traditional pre-recorded course, adding in lessons and modules, video, and text like Thinkific.
+Mighty includes an intuitive course platform; you can build out a traditional pre-recorded course, adding in lessons and modules, video, and text like Thinkific.

 But Mighty isn't just for pre-recorded courses.
 It's also got great live-teaching capabilities with livestreaming and events features.
 So you've got three options to deliver your course:

-• A content-only online course.
+- A content-only online course.
 Build a pre-recorded course Space that feels like a traditional online course.

-• An online course with a dedicated course community.
+- An online course with a dedicated course community.
 Connect a pre-recorded course with a ton of community and engagement features to bring your course to life.

-• A course delivered “live.”
+- A course delivered “live.”
 The last option is the most interesting one, especially for instructors creating their first online course.
 A live course lets you build deep connections with members, pivoting and growing as you teach, AND testing the waters with a pre-sale.

 Here's where Mighty beats Thinkific:

-• Versatile course Spaces: Customize the features of ANY course Space to link your course with events, discussions, assignments, chat, or a dedicated course community Space.
+- Versatile course Spaces: Customize the features of ANY course Space to link your course with events, discussions, assignments, chat, or a dedicated course community Space.
 You have total control over the features you include with your course.

-• G2's top-ranked community platform: Other course platforms are rushing to add community features, but community has never been an afterthought for Mighty.
+G2's top-ranked community platform: Other course platforms are rushing to add community features, but online community building has never been an afterthought for Mighty.
 Community permeates everything we build, giving you engagement like nothing else.
 Activity feeds, elevated discussion forums, chat & messaging, live events, live streaming, Q&As, polls & questions, and even a built-in community assistant (Mighty Co-Host™).

-• A better business platform: Beyond course options, Mighty lets you build your business selling courses, memberships, and/or live events.
+A better business platform: Beyond course options, Mighty lets you build your business selling courses, memberships, and/or live events.
 Or, add things like group coaching and masterminds.
 Bundle any or all of these, sell in 135 different currencies, or monetize with token-gating.

-• Awesome apps: Mighty's apps are well-rated on all devices, (average 4.8 stars in the app stores).
+Awesome apps: Mighty's apps are well-rated on all devices, (average 4.8 stars in the app stores).
 Members can not only access your course and build a community, but also watch your livestreams, join events, and more.

-• Human-focused automation: Mighty Co-Host™ uses AI to create people magic--it boosts human connection; it doesn't replace it.
+Human-focused automation: Mighty Co-Host™ uses AI to create people magic--it boosts human connection; it doesn't replace it.
 You can automate admin functions: building landing pages, creating profiles, new member welcome sequences, even course outlines, giving you the time to spend on engaging.

-• Branded apps: Finally, if you work with Mighty Pro, you can get YOUR course under YOUR brand in the App Store and Google Play Store.
+Branded apps: Finally, if you work with Mighty Pro, you can get YOUR course under YOUR brand in the App Store and Google Play Store.
 We'll talk about that next.

 Basically, the word for Mighty Networks is engagement, since you’ve got a ton of options to build long-term value for your members, not to mention offering them new products, events, and subgroups if you choose.